Asymptotic and finite-sample properties of estimators based on stochastic gradients: Discussion

-In this paper, we introduced a new stochastic gradient descent procedure that uses implicit updates (i.e., solves fixed-point equations) at every iteration, which we termed implicit SGD.
+In this paper, we introduced a new stochastic gradient descent procedure that uses implicit updates at every iteration, which we termed implicit SGD.
 Equation \eqref{eq:approx:implicit} shows, intuitively, that the iterates of implicit SGD are a shrinked version of the standard iterates, where the shrinkage factor depends on the observed Fisher information matrix.
 Thus, implicit SGD combines the computational efficiency of first-order methods with the numerical stability of second-order methods.

-In a theoretical analysis of implicit SGD, we derived non-asymptotic upper bounds for the mean-squared errors of its iterates, and their asymptotic variance and normality.
-Our analysis suggests principled strategies to calibrate a hyper-parameter that is common to both explicit and implicit SGD procedures, known as the learning rate.
+In a theoretical analysis, we derived non-asymptotic upper bounds for the mean-squared errors of implicit SGD iterates, and the asymptotic variance of both explicit and implicit SGD iterates.
+Our analysis quantifies the efficiency loss of SGD procedures, and suggests principled strategies to calibrate a hyperparameter that is common to both explicit and implicit SGD procedures, known as the learning rate.
 We illustrated the use of implicit SGD for statistical estimation in generalized linear models, Cox proportional hazards model, and general M-estimation problems.
-Implicit SGD can also be applied on several other models, such as support vector machines or generalized additive models, with minimal modifications.

 Viewed as statistical estimation procedures, our results suggest that implicit SGD has the same asymptotic efficiency to explicit SGD.
 However, the implicit procedure is significantly more stable than the explicit one with respect to misspecification of the learning rate.
 In general, explicit SGD procedures are sensitive to outliers and to misspecification of the learning rates, making it impossible to apply without problem-specific tuning.
 In theory and in extensive experiments, implicit procedures emerge as principled iterative estimation methods because they are numerically stable, they are robust to tuning of hyper-parameters, and their standard errors are well-predicted by theory.
-Thus, implicit stochastic gradient descent is poised to become a workhorse of estimation with large data sets in statistical practice.
+Thus, implicit stochastic gradient descent is poised to become a workhorse of estimation from large data sets in statistical practice.